Who are the Institutional Holders in Dunxin Financial Holdings Limited (DXF)?

-Dunxin Financial Holdings Limited (AMEX: DXF) is -25.35% lower on its value in year-to-date trading and has touched a low of $0.03 and a high of $0.80 in the current 52-week trading range.
+Dunxin Financial Holdings Limited (AMEX: DXF) is -26.47% lower on its value in year-to-date trading and has touched a low of $0.03 and a high of $0.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DXF stock was last observed hovering at around $0.11 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $24.84 for the next 12 months.
-It is also 99.44% off the consensus price target high of $24.84 offered by 1 analysts, but current levels are 99.44% higher than the price target low of $24.84 for the same period.
+The DXF stock was last observed hovering at around $0.13 in the last trading session, with the day’s gains setting it 0.01%.

 Act Now and Secure Your Future in Green Energy!